Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <br><br><br>
 <img width="1200" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/eb366b60-b40e-4faf-90fd-fbf7235b374d">
 <br><br>

 - Whites are not the highest paid in any industry.
 - In nine industries, "Asian or Asian Americans" or "Middle Eastern or Northern African" are the highest paid.
 - Native Americans are the highest paid in the utilities and telecommunications industry while they are the lowest in many other industries.
-- The is parity among races in the government and education categories, probably due to strong adherance to equal opportunity rules.
+- The salaires for all races is nearly equal in the government and education categories, probably due to strong adherance to equal opportunity rules.

 ### For College Educated
 <img width="1200" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/dc161200-d7cf-4e8a-b847-710e67973b66">